YINI-lang/YINI-spec/YINI-Specification.md

 ### 13.1.
 Fallback Rules
 #### 13.1.1.
 Invalid Sections or Keys
-- Invalid key names or section headers should be retained as-is but ignored if in lenient mode, or issue a warning or error if in strict mode.
+- Invalid key names or section headers **should be retained as-is** if possible and/or illegal characters remapped (both in lenient and strict mode, and optionally also support "Abort Sensitivity Levels"), though at least a warning should be issued depending on it's severity.

 #### 13.1.2.
 Graceful Degradation
-- Parsers may issue warnings instead of errors when encountering unrecognized features (e.g., unknown directives, anchors, or section markers).
+- Parsers should issue warnings instead of errors when encountering unrecognized features (e.g., unknown directives, anchors, or section markers).
 - Implementations should strive to process known-valid content even if advanced features are not supported.

 ### 13.2.
 Versioning Strategy